Software design pattern: Related

-Software Architecture Pattern refers to a reusable, proven solution to a recurring problem at the system level, addressing concerns related to the overall structure, component interactions, and quality attributes of the system.
+A reusable, proven solution to a recurring problem at the system level, addressing concerns related to the overall structure, component interactions, and quality attributes of the system.
 Software architecture patterns operate at a higher level of abstraction than design patterns, solving broader system-level challenges.
 While these patterns typically affect system-level concerns, the distinction between architectural patterns and architectural styles can sometimes be blurry.
 Examples include Circuit Breaker.